16 Types of Blackbirds in the United States! (ID Guide)

 - Females are brown overall.
 They can be identified from other blackbird species by looking for dull yellow plumage on their chest, face, and throat.
 If you look closely, you can also see faint white streaks extending down the breast.

 During the breeding season, look for Yellow-headed Blackbirds in wetlands, where they raise their young.
-Females build nests in reed directly over the water, and males aggressively defend their territories from other males and predators.
+Females build nests in reeds directly over the water, and males aggressively defend their territories from other males and predators.

 Yellow-headed Blackird Range Map

 These birds often share the same habitat as Red-winged Blackbirds.
 In these instances, the larger Yellow-headed Blackbird typically is dominant and gets to choose the prime nesting locations.

 During winter, these blackbirds gather in huge flocks that forage in farm fields and other agricultural areas for grains and weed seeds.
 These massive gatherings often consist of multiple blackbird species.

 When males are trying to attract a mate, you can hear them singing from cattails, small trees, shrubs, fences, shrubs, or bulrushes in the morning and evening.
 The song typically begins with a few short raspy notes, followed by a screeching buzz.